BatuhanAktan/BatuhanAktan/README.md

 - Artificial Intelligence 🤖

 ## Ask me about💬
-- Skiing 🎿, Python 🐍 or Turkey :flag-tr:
+- Skiing 🎿, Python 🐍 or Turkey 🇹🇷

 ## How to reach me 📫
 - Email: batuhanaktan@gmail.com 📧